cryptocracy/dapparatus/README.md

 This is an Electron template that embeds [Node-RED](https://nodered.org) to create decentralized applications running on the [Stacks](https://stacks.co) & Bitcoin Blockchains.

-This is not intended to be a useful tool as-is, but as a base for you to create your own versions.
+This is not necessarily intended to be used as-is, but instead used as a base for what dapp you want to build.
 You will need to edit the `main.js` to suit your application and may need to update the `package.json` file to include your own required nodes and dependencies.

 There are several simple switches that can be set in the `NRelectron` section of